CrookedGrin/maximum-override/README.md

 ### **2. Compare properties between objects**

 Maximum Override also allows you to select any two nodes on the stage and compare them against each other to see what's different.
 (In software, this is known as a "diff".)
 You can then copy the changes from object A to object B, or vice-versa.
-If you select a single instance, Maximum Override will compare it against its own master component.
+If you select a single instance, Maximum Override will compare it against its own main component.

 <br/>